 The Attorney-General of South Australia is responsible for exercising certain powers and regulating and administering a range of legislation.

-Vickie has been the Member of Parliament representing the seat of Bragg since 2002, and currently serves as the Deputy Premier and Attorney-General, with further responsibility for the Justice Reform and Consumer and Business Services portfolios.
+Vickie has been the Member of Parliament representing the seat of Bragg since 2002, and currently serves as the Deputy Premier and Attorney-General.

 In her spare moments, Vickie enjoys walking and spending time with her two sons and four granddaughters.